Keeping Fair Housing's Promise

-UPDATE 1/19/23: HUD just announced new rules on removing barriers left by racist & exclusionary housing policies and ensuring our federal resources are used to build more fair and inclusive communities.
+UPDATE 6/13/23: At the beginning of 2023, HUD proposed new rules on removing barriers left by racist & exclusionary housing policies and ensuring our federal resources are used to build more fair and inclusive communities.

 Historic, discriminatory land use and housing-related policies, inequitable community development practices, racial bias in mortgage lending and rental housing, and a multitude of other racially biased policies and practices have fostered pervasive negative impacts on a significant portion of America’s population.